Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Yes.
 Third parties can oppose a registration within three months from the publication date.

-The procedure is usually written and both sides can submit two pleadings with a one-month response period.
+The procedure is written and both sides can submit two pleadings with a one-month response period.
 There is no discovery involved in opposition matters.

 An opposition can be based on: